wilsonify/nemo-git-integration/README.md

 You can combine these values to create more specific conditions.
 For example:

-sm: Action is available when multiple items are selected and one of them is a folder.

 af: Action is available when one or more files are selected.

 ad: Action is available when one or more directories are selected.